FabriDamazio/Ruby-Quick-Reference-Guide/README.md

-foo = myString.downcase         # Return a downcased copy of the string foo = myString.upcase           # Return a upcased copy of the string foo = myString.capitalize       # First character converted to uppercase foo = myString.capitalize!      # Convert the first character to uppercase and the remainder to lowercase.
+foo = myString.downcase         # Return a downcased copy of the string foo = myString.upcase           # Return a upcased copy of the string foo = myString.capitalize       # First character converted to uppercase foo = myString.capitalize!      # First character converted to uppercase with self-assignment.
 ```
 [back to top](#table-of-contents)